Boston Scientific Corporation [BSX] – A worthy stock for long-term investors

 Boston Scientific Corporation [NYSE:BSX]: Analyst Rating and Earnings

 Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Boston Scientific Corporation [BSX], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
-This is compared to its latest closing price of $25.83.
+Regarding Boston Scientific Corporation [BSX], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+On average, stock market experts give BSX an Buy rating.
+The average 12-month price forecast for this stock is $31.64, with the high estimate being $58.00, the low estimate being $30.00 and the median estimate amounting to $50.00.
+This is compared to its latest closing price of $30.61.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Boston Scientific Corporation [BSX] is sitting at 4.82.
 This is compared to 1 month ago, when its average rating was 4.81.